MineSworn/SwornNations/README.md

-SwornNations - Guilding and user-controlled antigrief plugin for Minecraft.
-Modified for MineSworn
+SwornNations
 ====================
+Guilding and user-controlled antigrief plugin for Minecraft.
+Modified for MineSworn.
 This plugin will allow the players on the server to create factions/guilds.
 The factions can claim territory that will be protected from non-members.
 Factions can forge alliances and declare themselves enemies with others.
 Land may be taken from other factions through war.

 The goals of this plugin: